Takuya Nagase

 Takuya Nagase (永瀬 拓矢, Nagase Takuya) is a Japanese professional shogi player ranked 9-dan.
-He is the current holder of the Ōza title and a former holder of the Eiō title.
+He is a former holder of the Eiō and Ōza titles.

-Early life
+Early life and apprentice shogi professional

 Nagase was born in Yokohama on September 5, 1992.
 He learned how to play shogi at age six from his grandfather, and entered the Japan Shogi Association's apprentice school in 2004 at the rank of 6-kyū under the guidance of shogi professional Terutaka Yasue.
 He was promoted to 1-dan in 2007 and participated in the 3-dan League for the first time in April 2008, finishing with a record of 13 wins and 5 losses.